Help

 I can’t remember my password!

-Click “Forgot your password?” (at the bottom of the log-in screen) and follow the instructions to reset your password.
-You will need to remember your username to reset password.
-If you don’t remember your username, you will need to re-register and create a new account.
+Click “Need help logging in?” (at the bottom of the log-in screen) and follow the instructions to reset your password.
+You will need to remember your username and security question and answer to reset your password.

 IS MY TECHNOLOGY COMPATIBLE WITH MISSION US?

-There are three ways to play Mission US: web streaming, PC/Mac downloadable, or tablet app.
+There are three ways to play Mission US: web streaming, PC/Mac downloadable, or iPad/Chromebook app.
 Each has its own technology requirements.

 Streaming